Hugo Bonneval

 Hugo Bonneval (born 19 November 1990) is a former French rugby union player.
 He is the son of Eric Bonneval, another international French rugby player and the brother of Arthur Bonneval.
 He played mostly as a Fullback.

 On 9 February 2014, he made his debut for France in a 30-10 win against Italy in the 2014 Six Nations Championship.

-He is a member of the 'Champions for Peace' club, a group of more than 90 famous elite created by Peace and Sport, a Monaco-based international organization placed under the High Patronage of H.S.H Prince Albert II.
+He is a member of the 'Champions for Peace' club, a group of more than 90 elite created by Peace and Sport, a Monaco-based international organization placed under the High Patronage of H.S.H Prince Albert II.
 This group of top level champions, wish to make sport a tool for dialogue and social cohesion.

 Bonneval is currently a part time analyst for TV channel L'Équipe.